IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/triggers.md

 Select "Triggers" from the left-hand menu panel on the homepage.

 [This page](https://cloud.ibm.com/functions/triggers) is the management page for triggers.
 It shows triggers within the selected region and namespace.
-The following screenshot shows a listing of triggers in the `test-iam-namespace` for the `Dallas` region:
+The following screenshot shows a listing of triggers created in the `test-iam-namespace` in the `Dallas` region:

 ![Triggers Overview Page](images/101-ex5-triggers-overview.png)